AM-Cowles/Portfolio/README.md

 ## Screenshot

-The following image shows the deployed applicaiton's appearance and functionality.
+The following image shows the deployed application's appearance and functionality.

 ![The Portfolio homepage displays a functional navbar, cards and a contact me form.](Images/portfolio-site.jpg)